 Whistleblower says HHS sent workers to handle possible coronavirus patients without gear, training

-The Department of Health and Human Services “improperly deployed” more than a dozen workers to two California military bases receiving Americans evacuated from coronavirus without giving them training or protective gear for handling the possible high-risk patients, according to a new whistleblower complaint.
+The Department of Health and Human Services “improperly deployed” more than a dozen workers to two California military bases receiving Americans evacuated from coronavirus without giving them training or protective gear for handling the possibly high-risk patients, according to a new whistleblower complaint.

 The whistleblower alleged that HHS officials shot down her concerns and on Feb.
 15 threatened to fire her if she did not accept a reassignment.
 The workers who may have been exposed to the coronavirus then were able to travel freely among the public, the complaint reportedly said.

-"We are hopeful that Congress and the OSC will investigate this case in a timely and comprehensive manner," the whistleblower's attorney, Lauren Naylor, told Fox News, adding that the team could not provide a public copy of the complaint.
+"We are hopeful that Congress and the OSC [the U.S. Office of the Special Counsel] will investigate this case in a timely and comprehensive manner," the whistleblower's attorney, Lauren Naylor, told Fox News, adding that the team could not provide a public copy of the complaint.
 "This matter concerns HHS’s response to the coronavirus, and its failure to protect its employees and potentially the public.
 The retaliatory efforts to intimidate and silence our client must be opposed."

 The New York Times and The Washington Post first reported the story.
-Zachary Kurz, the communications director for the U.S. Office of Special Counsel, confirmed to Fox News that the Office of Special Counsel has received the HHS whistleblower’s complaint, and the case has been assigned.
+Zachary Kurz, the communications director for the U.S. Office of the Special Counsel, confirmed to Fox News that the Office of Special Counsel has received the HHS whistleblower’s complaint and the case has been assigned.

 CLICK HERE FOR THE LATEST ON CORONAVIRUS

-In a primetime press conference Wednesday, President Trump said a vaccine was coming along well, but officials later clarified it wouldn't be ready for approximately a year-and-a-half.
-The president and his deputies emphasized that the risk to Americans was "low," but could potentially increase quickly.
+In a primetime press conference Wednesday, President Trump said a vaccine was coming along well, but officials later clarified it wouldn't be ready for approximately a year and a half.
+The president and his deputies emphasized that the risk to Americans was "low" but could potentially increase quickly.
 Vice President Mike Pence was appointed to oversee efforts to combat the virus.

 Meanwhile, California and federal officials on Thursday were in the midst of an intense effort to retrace the movements of a Northern California woman believed to be the first person in the U.S. to contract the highly contagious coronavirus with no known connection to travel abroad or other known causes.